hddm-devs/hddm/docs/source/howto.rst

 ::

     data_a, params_a = hddm.generate.gen_rand_data({'level1': level1a,'level2': level2a, 'level3': level3a},size=trials_per_level, subjs=n_subjects)
-Next come the parameters for the second stimulus. v is the same as for the first stimulus.
-This is different for z, in particular: z(stimulus_b) = 1 - z(stimulus_a) Altogether, responses are biased towards responding A. Because we use accuracy coded data, stimulus A is biased towards correct responses, and stimulus B towards incorrect responses.
+Next come the parameters for the second stimulus, where v is the same as for the first stimulus.
+This is different for z.
+In particular: z(stimulus_b) = 1 - z(stimulus_a).
+As a result, responses are altogether biased towards responding A. Because we use accuracy coded data, stimulus A is biased towards correct responses, and stimulus B towards incorrect responses.
 ::

     level1b = {'v':.3, 'a':2, 't':.3,'sv':0,'z':.5,'sz':0,'st':0}